eosauthority/DPoSVoterRepresentation/README.md

 ## Delegated Proof of Stake (DPoS) overview

 In a DPoS blockchain, there is a `k` number of block producers who can produce blocks.
 These `k` block producers (the committee) can change over time through elections.
 In DPoS, there will be a set `N = {1, 2, ..., n}` coinholders, where each coinholder `i` can cast a ballot `A_i` selecting a `p` number of candidate block producers.
-The weight of a ballot `w(A_i)` depends on the number of coins `i` has (usually 1 coin = 1 vote).
+The weight of a ballot `w(A_i)` depends on the number of coins `i \in N` has (usually 1 coin = 1 vote).
+We can describe the total amount of voting coins as the budget `b`.
 Then all of the ballots are counted and (usually) the `k` candidate block producers with the most votes become the elected block producers.

 ## Justified Representation Axiom